FartLabs/labs/GETTING_STARTED.md

 # Getting Started

-### Notes lab
+## Your first lab

-`notesLab` is a simple example that demonstrates the basic concepts of Labs.
+The Notes Lab is a simple example that demonstrates the basic concepts of Labs.
+Follow the steps below to create a new Lab that manages notes.

 1\.
 Import the `Lab` class in a new TypeScript file, `main.ts`.